br-adam-newman/raml-jsonschema-expander/README.md

 ============

 ### Purpose
 This library will expand JSON Schema draft 4 schema references in a ramlObject created by raml2obj.
-It was primarily created for use in raml2html so that schemas which reference other schemas will be expanded istead of leaving "$ref": "foo.json#".
+It was primarily created for use in raml2html so that schemas which reference other schemas will be expanded instead of leaving "$ref": "foo.json#".

 ### Usage
 Currently you will need to use my fork of raml2html.
 In the future it may be included with raml2html.